-A Tire Pressure Monitoring System (TPMS) sensor is engineered to survive and perform under very harsh road conditions.
-A TPMS sensor’s typical operational life span is five to 10 years — depending on the type of sensor, how the vehicle is used and a variety of other conditions.
+A Tire Pressure Monitoring System (TPMS) sensor is engineered to survive and perform under harsh road conditions.
+Its typical operational lifespan is 5 to 10 years, depending on the sensor type, vehicle use, and other conditions.

 TPMS sensor batteries are sealed in the sensor housing and cannot be serviced.
 When the battery is depleted, the sensor can no longer provide protection to the driver and passengers and must be replaced.